Target Profit Pricing: A complete walkthrough for Businesses of All Sizes

 Price = (Total Costs + Target Profit) / Sales Volume

 This formula provides a starting point for price determination.
-However, the process is often iterative, requiring adjustments based on market analysis, competitor pricing, and customer demand.
+On the flip side, the process is often iterative, requiring adjustments based on market analysis, competitor pricing, and customer demand.

 Advantages of Using Target Profit Pricing